Svatopluk Pitra

 Svatopluk Pitra (9 March 1923 – 15 July 1993) was a Czech graphic designer, illustrator, cartoonist, designer of animated films and painter.
 He graduated from the Academy of Arts, Architecture and Design in Prague.
 At first he became known as a cartoonist.
 He began working on animated films in the late 1950s.
 In collaboration with directors such as Břetislav Pojar, Jiří Brdečka and Stanislav Látal, he designed cartoon and puppet films.
 In 1963 Pitra emigrated to Canada.
 He lived in the US from the mid-1960s.
+While in Canada, he worked for the National Film Board of Canada as a creator of advertising and promotional films.